ketut-garjita/de-zoomcamp-2024/learning/modeul6/redpandas-streaming.md

 *Note:*

-**Don't run these all steps on Jupyter Notebook.
+*Don't run these all steps on Jupyter Notebook.
 Otherwise the ipynb script file will grow very quickly when running the producer and consumer steps.
-Please run on terminal
+Please run on terminal.*

 ## Redpanda Demo Project Architecture